mtiller/ModelicaBook/text/source/components/packages.rst

 So far, we've presented all of the models without any real discussion of how to properly organize them.
-In some cases, like the ``NewtonCoolingWithTypes`` example in our discussion on :ref:`adding physical type information <getting-physical>`, it is awkward to try and keep everything within a single model.
+In some cases, like the ``NewtonCoolingWithTypes`` example in our discussion on :ref:`adding physical type information <physical-types>`, it is awkward to try and keep everything within a single model.
 There are many cases where the same information gets repeated in multiple models and this makes maintaining those models very difficult.